d3vzer0/streamio/README.md

 Running the playbook can be done in various ways.
 The above example assumes you have your private key cached in the ssh-agent and use sudo for extra privileges.

 The first install/build can take a while depending on your download speeds.
-When the playbook is finished, you can access the UI via https://<your_server_ip>:8443/#/hits.
-There are no authentication capabilities available for now, it's advised to create a simple NGINX authentication config to restrict access to the portal and API.
-The target server already has a nginx config present that you can adjust @ /opt/phishmy/proxy/proxy.conf
+When the playbook is finished, you can access the UI via https://<your_server_ip>:8443/#/install to create your first user.
+You will be redirected to the login window afterwards.

+PS.
+The install API (ie. first user creation) only works when no admin user is present in the DB.